redblade/confservicedss/doc/optimisations/optimisation_scenarios.md

 ./send_dev_kafka.sh -t sla_violation -f sla_violation_sla_ve.json
 ```

-result#2: example-app-ve is scaled UP and offloaded to the cloud on cluster2.
+Then, example-app-ve is scaled UP and offloaded to the cloud on cluster2.
 In fact, request are raised to 275+10%=302 which is too much for edge node capacity (300)

-<u><b>test scenario#3.2</b></u> - offloading to the edge when resources are available again
+<u><b>test #3.2</b></u> - offloading to the edge when resources on edge are available again

 simulate low CPU usage

 Nothing to do.
-After scenario#3.1, CPU usage goes to low values as the container with 'stress' running was killed to to spawn a new one with increased requests
+After test#3.1, CPU usage goes to low values as the container with 'stress' running was killed to to spawn a new one with increased requests

 result: after some minutes, example-app-ve is scaled DOWN with -10% resources, fits the edge node capacity, so is offloaded to the edge

+<h2>  DSS SCENARIO #4 </h2>
+<H4>Test environment: "cloud-edge"</h4>
-<h2>  DSS SCENARIO GROUP#4: optimisation of type 'latency', offloading on edge/cloud based on ECODA optimisation </h2>
+<H4>Goal: show how Apps are offloaded to edge/cloud based on ECODA optimisation score</H4>

 <u><b>initial configuration</b></u>

-The following Apps are running:
+The following Apps are configured with "latency" optimisation, then started and running:
 - example-app-bash1
 - example-app-bash2
 - example-app-bash3